 Stocks don’t always go up!
 When evaluating exercise-and-hold scenarios, consider whether you’d use a cash bonus to buy the stock.

 In situations where the strike price is so low it only costs a few hundred dollars in total to exercise and the taxable spread is at/around zero, this risk is considerably lower, potentially non-existent.

 Having a lot of stock with your company can be a tremendous opportunity to build wealth.
 But paper-profits can evaporate without a tax and financial strategy in place.
-Learn more about how we work to help individuals with stock options or schedule a call to discuss your situation.
+Darrow Wealth Management specializes in helping individuals with stock options before a liquidity event.
+Contact us to schedule a call and discuss your situation.